 Buying a co-op in New York City is one of the most complex real estate transactions in the country.
 Unlike purchasing a condo or single-family home, co-op purchases involve board approval, unique financing requirements, and a legal structure that many first-time buyers find confusing.
-This comprehensive guide walks you through every step of the process.
+The process can run smoothly for buyers who understand the rules and prepare accordingly, and it can collapse late in the timeline for buyers who do not.
+This comprehensive guide walks you through every step, with attention to the parts that most often cause delays or rejections.
+For buyers planning their finances, the NYC Buyer Closing Cost Calculator is a useful starting point.

 What Is a Co-op and How Does It Differ from a Condo?

 When you buy a co-op (cooperative apartment) in New York City, you are not purchasing real property in the traditional sense.
 Instead, you are buying shares in a corporation that owns the building.
-Those shares entitle you to a proprietary lease granting exclusive use of a specific unit.
+Those shares entitle you to a proprietary lease granting exclusive use of a specific unit, along with the right to vote in elections of the cooperative's board of directors.

 A condo buyer receives a deed to real property, pays real estate taxes directly, can typically rent or sell freely, and obtains a standard mortgage.
 A co-op buyer receives shares in a corporation plus a proprietary lease, pays monthly maintenance that includes a share of the building's property tax, must obtain board approval for purchase and resale, and needs a co-op loan secured by shares.
-Co-ops make up approximately 75% of available residential housing stock in Manhattan.
+Co-ops still make up a large share of available residential housing stock in Manhattan, particularly on the Upper East Side, the Upper West Side, and in pre-war buildings throughout the borough, which makes understanding the structure essential for most NYC buyers.

 Why You Need a Real Estate Attorney for a NYC Co-op Purchase

 New York is one of the few states where attorneys are involved in virtually every residential real estate transaction.
-For co-op purchases specifically, an attorney is not just advisable—it is essential.
+For co-op purchases specifically, an attorney is not just advisable, it is essential.
+The contract of sale is heavily negotiated, the proprietary lease and offering plan run to hundreds of pages, and the board package documents financial information that will be scrutinized line by line.

-Your real estate attorney handles due diligence review of the co-op's financial statements and offering plan, negotiation and review of the purchase agreement, preparation and submission of the board package, coordination with your lender, managing agent, and the seller's attorney, title and lien search on the co-op corporation's underlying mortgage, attendance at closing and review of all closing documents, and post-closing filings including stock and lease transfers.
+Your real estate attorney handles due diligence review of the co-op's financial statements and offering plan, negotiation and review of the purchase agreement, preparation and submission of the board package, coordination with your lender, managing agent, and the seller's attorney, UCC and judgment search on the co-op corporation and the seller's shares, attendance at closing and review of all closing documents, and post-closing filings including stock and lease transfers.
+Buyers who have closed on real estate in other states are sometimes surprised by how active New York attorneys are throughout the process.
+The attorney is not just a closer but the principal coordinator of the transaction from accepted offer to keys.

 Step-by-Step: The NYC Co-op Buying Process